Flaw in PGP 5.0 Key Generation

 - PGP 5.0 for Linux, US Commercial and Freeware editions

 - PGP 5.0 for Linux, Source code book (basis for PGP 5.0i for Linux)

 The following PGP products are NOT affected by this issue:

 - PGP 7.x products

 During a recent review of our published PGP 5.0 for Linux source code, researchers discovered that under specific, rare circumstances PGP 5.0 for Linux will generate weak, predictable public/private keypairs.
-These keys can only be created under the
+These keys can only be created under the following circumstances:

 - Keys are generated using PGP's command line option for unattended batch key generation, with no user interaction for entropy (random data) collection